brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 #### Is a Support Character Fun?

 Support can sound like a boring role, but DnD 5e anticipated that by making every support character good at something besides support.
 Clerics have excellent healing, but are also tanky and do great damage.
-Druids have good healing, but are also amazing with control spells.
-Bards are great buffers and healers, but also serve as jacks of all trades who can fill in for any role in a party.
+Druids have good healing but are also amazing with control spells.
+Bards are great buffers and healers but also serve as jacks of all trades who can fill in for any role in a party.
 Playing a character dedicated to support and nothing else might be boring, but it's easy to make a support character who can also do other stuff well.

 #### Good Support Classes